loranger32/yocm/README.md

 ### 3.2.
 Zip code parsing

-Unfortunately, _if you make use of the free dataset from the CBE_, it is only updated monthly.
+Unfortunately, _if you make use of the free data set from the CBE_, it is only updated monthly.

 That means that for every publication concerning a _new company or association_ (typically, the act of incorporation), the data won't be available yet in your local DB.